nicholasgriffen/lil-node/README.md

 ### Server
 Start the server with `npm start` and point your browser or http client to localhost:3030 (or another port if you've set process.env.PORT)

+### Client
+At present, one simply needs to enter any text in the name and password fields to be logged in.
+From there, click the verify button to send your JWT to the server for validation.
+Or, click the logout button to expire the cookie and be directed back to the log in page.
+You may also enter a different JWT to send to the server to validation.
+If the JWT was not signed with the server's secret, the JWT will be deemed invalid.

 #### Endpoints
 ##### /
 ###### GET